PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 - Confirm and wait for an email from Sharon Liu asking for the expenditure justification form; send that -- et voilà!

 ### Approval from Business Administrators
-Send the prepared Expenditure Justification in word document form to Sharon Liu (xgliu@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur.
+Send the prepared Expenditure Justification in word document form to Sharon Liu (xgliu@pennmedicine.upenn.edu) for pre-review BEFORE submitting via concur AND PI signature on the form.
 Please cc Ted and Lia on all emails regareding reimbursement.
 Note that Sharon is EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the `#concur` slack channel first.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.
 Alcohol is never an allowable expense.